 NBC canceled the show, but you can find it streaming at regular outlets.

 Who: Justin Theroux and Amy Brenneman

-Basically, if you are one of the Leftovers, you didn’t make the grade.
+If you are one of the Leftovers, you didn’t make the grade.
 Remind you of school?
-The new drama series The Leftovers is the story of the people who didn't make the cut.
+The new drama series The Leftovers is the story of the people who didn't cut.